actswartz/ansible/LABS/10 Conditionals.md

       register: ping_test

-    - name: Configure banner only if ping succeeds cisco.ios.ios_config:
+    - name: Configure banner only if ping succeeds cisco.ios.ios_banner:
-        lines:
-          - banner motd ^C
+        banner: motd
+        text: |
-          - Internet connectivity confirmed - Managed by Ansible
+          Internet connectivity confirmed - Managed by Ansible
-          - ^C
+        state: present
       when: "'!!!!' in ping_test.stdout[0]"
 ```

-**Educational Note:**

-* `register` saves task results into a variable (`ping_test`).
-* You can reference its values inside a `when` condition.
-* In this case, a Cisco IOS XE successful ping prints `!!!!`.
-The condition checks for that string.
-* This is **reactive automation** — Ansible makes decisions based on real device feedback.
+**Information:**
+The first task uses the `ios_command` module to run a ping, saving the output in a registered variable.
+The second task uses the dedicated `ios_banner` module to configure the MOTD banner, which is more structured and safer than pushing banner text with `ios_config`.
+The condition ensures the banner is only created if the ping succeeds.

 ---

-## Lab 4 – Multiple Conditions
+## Lab 4 – Multiple Conditions (with `ios_interface`)

 ### Goal